 - Control-click the certificate and select Export.

 - Save the certificate to your Desktop as a 'Personal Information Exchange (.p12)' file.
-(You'll need this file when you create an App Services notifier.
+(You'll need this file when you create a notifier.
 For more information, see Creating notifiers.

 - In the password dialog, leave the password field blank, then click OK.